![]() |

 "I'm particularly proud of this composition.
 The original poster from the assemblage is approximately 6 feet in length.
 All of the items were contributed by the employees and retirees of this manufacturing company.
 There are tools, gears, old snapshots, a badge, all kinds of visuals that capture everyone's collective memories of a lifetime.
 The work was published on fine paper for distribution among employees and friends of the company."
+"This is an orthopaedic surgeon, the image of whom was prepared for a celebratory advertisement his partners placed in a local newspaper on the occasion of his retirment.
+The images of joints and a spine were obtained from an antique book on anatomy I had in my collection."

 Through a process combining technology with fine art, portrait artist, Gary Olsen, has perfected a technique by which clients can receive individualized and multiple impressions of a unique work of art.
 Called an "assemblage portrait," the work is highly customized and the result of collaboration with family members or business associates.

-The resulting work of art can be replicated for several members of a family or friends.
-This also means friends and family can collaborate on the work during its design, contributing their own photos and memorabilia.
-The size of the work can accommodate as many objects as everyone thinks are necessary to make the appropriate artistic statement.
 Each assemblage is printed on the highest quality museum grade heavy art paper.
 Pricing is based on the size and complexity of the original.
 Subsequent prints are less in price and subject to discounts based on quantities.
 A print edition can be limited or unlimited depending on the wishes of the commission sponsor.
 This is an excellent artistic approach for a special family gift, to honor someone's special achievement or contribution, or celebrate a person's lifetime.
 Since each commission is highly customized, prices are negotiated following a consultation with the artist to fully define the scope, size and number of prints of the work.
 First consultations are free.

 Memories